anagha-google/apache-hudi-gcp-lab/03-lab-guide/Module-05.md

 ![README](../04-images/m05-09.png)
 <br><br>

 ### 4.3.
-Triggering metadata cache refresh on-demand
+Triggering metadata cache refresh manually

 If you have unpredictble needs for data freshness, you may be best served with on-demand metadata cache refresh, versus AUTOMATIC as demonstrated in the lab above.
 You can do so with the following command-